Omjagtap28/WheelsForRent/README.md

 - **Visual Studio 2022**: Used for backend development.
 - **SQL Server Management Studio**: Used for database management.

+### Important Note
+This Car Rental Web Application is optimized for use on desktop and laptop devices.
+While it provides a functional experience on mobile devices, the layout and design elements are best viewed on larger screens.
+We recommend accessing the application through a laptop or desktop for the best user experience.

 ## Installation
 To set up the project locally: